 - The unemployment rate for software developers is between 4 and 5%, and even less in some specialties!

-I should note here that simple computer literacy in word-processing and spreadsheet programs or even CAD-design will not qualify you for one of these computer jobs!
-These jobs require knowledge about computer science, information systems, and/or software programming.
+I should note here that simple computer literacy in word-processing and spreadsheet programs or even CAD-design will not qualify you for one of these computer jobs.
+These jobs require specialized knowledge about computer science, information systems, and/or software programming.
+Now is the time to give your tweens and teens a foundation for a career in software development.

 Not only are jobs plentiful in the computer industry, but the salaries for these jobs are beating the current averages by a wide margin.
-A newly graduated Computer Science degree-holder can expect to early about $20,000 more annually than the average non-CS degree holder.
+A newly graduated computer science degree-holder can expect to early about $20,000 more annually than the average degree holder in other fields.